 6. Passive solar heating

 A suitably designed home can benefit from what is known as passive solar heating.
-This means using heat from the sun to directly heat the home.
+This means using radiant heat from the sun to directly heat the air inside the home, and its fabric.

 A south-facing conservatory can be made to work in a similar fashion.
 The winter sun can heat up the floor and brick walls during the day and heat can be extracted into the house in the evening by a suitably placed fan.